-It is strongly recommended that the two working level groups agree on a single Editor or set of Editors that will maintain the single master collaborative text.
-The draft text shall be prepared and maintained by the appointed Editor(s) according to the common format criteria agreed by the ISO/IEC and ITU-T secretariats (see Appendix II).
+It is strongly recommended that the two Working Level Groups agree on a single Editor or set of Editors that will maintain the single master collaborative text.
+The draft text shall be prepared and maintained by the appointed Editor(s) according to the common format criteria agreed by the ISO/IEC and ITU-T secretariats

+(see the note in clause 1.3).
 The draft master collaborative text will be updated only when agreement to the specific text has been made by both groups.